 HUD = 0.5% or 5000 ppm or greater of total paint

 Lead has been used because it is an excellent corrosion inhibitor and pigment.
-Buildings constructed or painted prior to the early 1980's may contain lead compounds in the paint.
+Buildings constructed or painted before the early 1980s may contain lead compounds in the paint.

-Health Hazard Information: Lead may be absorbed into the body by ingestion (eating) and by inhalation (breathing).
-Children have suffered from lead poisoning by eating lead-based paint flakes, making it important to encapsulate or remove damaged lead-based paint in housing with small children.
-Lead is a "cumulative" toxin, making good personal hygiene practices very important, since ingestion is the major route of entry.
-Hands must be washed prior to eating or smoking.
+Health Hazard Information: Lead may be absorbed into the body by ingestion (eating) and inhalation (breathing).
+Children have suffered from lead poisoning by eating lead-based paint flakes, making it essential to encapsulate or remove damaged lead-based paint in housing with small children.
+Lead is a "cumulative" toxin, making acceptable personal hygiene practices very important since ingestion is the primary entry route.
+Hands must be washed before eating or smoking.
 Chronic adverse health effects are:

-- Decreased hemoglobin (oxygen carrying material in blood), anorexia and anemia.
+- Decreased hemoglobin (oxygen-carrying material in the blood), anorexia, and anemia.

 - Possible kidney damage with progression to kidney dialysis

-- Decreased sex drive and possible risk of birth defects.
+- Decreased sex drive and potential risk of congenital disabilities.

-Hand Washing Facilities: Such facilities should be in near proximity to the worksite and should be so equipped as to enable employees to remove contamination from their hands and faces prior to eating or smoking.
+Hand Washing Facilities: Such facilities should be in proximity to the worksite and should be so equipped to enable employees to remove contamination from their hands and faces before eating or smoking.
 This practice will minimize the risk of exposure to lead in paint debris or dust by ingestion.

 REMEMBER: An ounce of prevention is worth a pound of cure.
 Always remember to wash your hands before smoking or eating.
 You may ask for and use a dust mask in potentially dusty situations, where free silica may also be present.
 Protective equipment will help protect your health and assure your safety.